-- iii.
-Failure to achieve an SGPA of 2.00 or higher after the completion of 30 credits while on Academic Probation.
-Normally, in this case, a requirement to withdraw from the University is for three semesters (one full calendar year); - iv.
-A decision by the President of the University that the suspension of a student, for reasons of unsatisfactory conduct, unsatisfactory academic performance, or other reasons clearly indicates that withdrawal from UNBC is in the best interest of the University.
+iv.
+A decision by the President of the University that the suspension of a student, for reasons of unsatisfactory conduct, unsatisfactory academic performance, or otherwise, clearly indicates that withdrawal from UNBC is in the best interest of the University.

-Academic credit earned at another post-secondary institution during the requirement to withdraw period will be considered for transfer to UNBC, providing:
+Academic credit earned at another post-secondary institution during the Requirement to Withdraw period is considered for transfer to UNBC, provided that

 - i.
-Courses meet the University's policy on transfer credit - ii.
-Courses do not duplicate successful or unsuccessful course work previously completed at UNBC.
+Courses meet the University's policy on transfer credit; - ii.
+Courses do not duplicate successful or unsuccessful coursework previously completed at UNBC.

-It is recommended that students who are required to withdraw, and plan to return to UNBC at a later date, meet with a Student Advisor to discuss their academic standing and course plan prior to enrolling in courses at another post-secondary institution.
+It is recommended that students who are Required to Withdraw and who plan to return to UNBC at a later date meet with a Student Advisor to discuss their academic standing and course plan prior to enrolling in courses at another post-secondary institution.

 In order to apply for re-admission to the University, students must submit an Application for Admission/Re-admission to the Office of the Registrar.
 Students must provide, with the application, a letter to the Registrar, stating their rationale for wishing to return to studies at UNBC and documenting any work completed or experience gained which would better qualify them to complete studies at UNBC successfully.

-Students who are permitted to return to studies at UNBC, return on academic probation, and are subject to the University's policy on academic standing and continuance found in the current calendar.
+Students who are permitted to return to studies at UNBC return on Academic Probation, and are subject to the University's regulations on academic standing and continuance found in the current calendar.

 c.
-Second Requirement to Withdraw: Students Required to Withdraw from the University a second time normally will not be considered for readmission for at least two full calendar years following the Requirement to Withdraw.
-Re-admission will only be on presentation of compelling evidence that the student is both able and prepared to succeed in University studies.
+Second Requirement to Withdraw: Students Required to Withdraw from the University a second time normally are not considered for re-admission for at least two (2) full calendar years following the Requirement to Withdraw.
+Re-admission is only on presentation of compelling evidence that the student is both able and prepared to succeed in University studies.

-51. Appeals Process
+49. Appeals Process